tuffy/python-audio-tools/docs/programming/source/audiotools_toc.rst

-The :mod:`audiotools.toc` module contains the TOCFile class used for parsing and building TOC files represending CD images.
+The :mod:`audiotools.toc` module contains the TOCFile class used for parsing and building TOC files representing CD images.

 .. function:: read_tocfile(filename)